 Develop your First Zerynth Project¶

-To create your First Zerynth Project you have to do just few steps:
+To create your First Zerynth Project from scratch you have to do just a few steps:

 - click on the button “Browse Project”;

 - Decide a project title and the project folder, and write an optional description;